paybyte-payment/paybyte-woocommerce-plugin/README.md

 ## What do I need
 In order to use PayByte For WooCommerce, you will need to create a Merchant account on PayByte and get an API KEY.
 Just go to https://paybyte.io to register as a merchant and get your API KEY.

+## License
+PayByte is released under the MIT License.
+Please refer to the License file that accompanies this project for more information including complete terms and conditions.